Multi Port Forwarder

 -

-- Port - a port number 1-65535
+- Port - A port number from 1 to 65535.

 -

-only the first associated IP address.
+of IP addresses, and only the first associated IP

-monitoring of DNS name address associations.
+no continuous monitoring of DNS name associations.

 -

-MAC address has to be the MAC address of the network card the
+with the source, the Local MAC address must be that of the network card sending the

 Examples